semillie/future-vehicle-analysis/README.md

 # Future Vehicle Research
 Research using SQL to help pick out new vehicle.
-Step by step analysis of which years and which makes(manufacturers/car brands) offer the most options for the future vehicle while adding more perimeters to the data.
+Step by step analysis of **which year and which make(manufacturers/car brands) offer the most options for the future vehicle** while adding more perimeters to the data.
+Furthermore, **which vehicle with the desired specifications is the most affordable**?

 ## Contents
 - original data stored in .xlsx form